Australian Call Centre Award Rates for 2022

 As Australian contact centre salaries were already considered high as compared to a global scale, there was a high appetite to send call centre jobs offshore to take advantage of lower salaries and saving companies millions of dollars in operating expenses.

-However… When COVID decimated many popular offshore call centre locations, in particular the Philippines, Australian companies got a little spooked and brought the majority (if not all) of their call centre jobs back to Australia.
+However, when COVID decimated many popular offshore call centre locations, particularly the Philippines, Australian companies got a little spooked and brought the majority (if not all) of their call centre jobs back to Australia.

 But even prior to COVID, recruitment in the contact centre industry has always been a challenge!

-As of 2024, 32% is the average rate of attrition meaning if a contact centre employed 100 staff at the start of the year, 32 would have left by the end of the year so there is also pressure on trying to retain staff (i.e. retention) and recruitment.
+As of 2024, 27% is the average rate of attrition, meaning if a contact centre employed 100 staff at the start of the year, 27 would have left by the end of the year, so there is also pressure on trying to retain staff (i.e. retention) and recruitment.

 As a result, most contact centres in Australia are paying well above the minimum award rate to attract and retain good employees.